FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 ### To start the semester, you will need:
 1. Set up [your own Github "Lab Hub" repository](../../../) to keep all you work in record by [following these instructions](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/2021Fall/readings/Submitting%20Labs.md).
 2. Set up the README.md for your Hub repository (for instance, so that it has your name and points to your own Lab 1) and [learn how to](https://guides.github.com/features/mastering-markdown/) orginize and post links to your submissions on your README.md so we can find them easily.
-3. (extra: Learn about what exactly is git from [here](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F).)
+3. (extra: Learn about what exactly Git is from [here](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F).)

 ### For lab, you will need:
 1. Paper